tuskerette/StayCreative/readme.md

 ### Future development
 You will be able to export the posts in PDF and send the file to your friends, upload it on your e-reader, or even print it in paper, xerox it and turn it into a fanzine.
-(partially implemented in the banch pdfsecond)
+(partially implemented in the branch pdfsecond using the npm module html-pdf: HTML to PDF converter that uses phantomjs)